1uciuszzz/mark-library/README.md

 ## About

-> This is a creative competition entries for [caai](http://mit.caai.cn/).
+> This is a creative competition entry for [caai](http://mit.caai.cn/).

 Have a imagine!
 When you go out and your pc is not with.
-So you find a public computer, but you want access your saved marks and you do not want to login.
+So you find a public computer, but you want to access your saved marks and you do not want to log in.

-This is a mark library can render your own marks list on browser.
+This is a mark library that can render your own marks list on the browser.

 <details>
 <summary>Screenshots</summary>
 <br>

-> **[?]**
-> Please provide your screenshots here.

 |                            Home Page                             |                            About Page                             |
 | :--------------------------------------------------------------: | :---------------------------------------------------------------: |